 - Never concatenate user input that is not validated.

-- Check all components are patched to the latest version, especially when a security vulnerability is found.
+Check all components are patched to the latest version, especially when a security vulnerability is found.

 If you read through the guide, it also lists several configurations that need to be made at the application server security level: Microsoft IIS, J2EE, Oracle WebLogic, JBoss AS, Jetty, Apache Tomcat, etc.

-From the database side, you must:
+From the database side

 - Check for the user privileges and determine if they have the minimum possible.